Sunday, July 30, 2017

 Grab a flask and sword, we're going in!!

-Laurent developed a Dungeon Master clone called Wiliness 3 which is shockingly professional and certainly on par with the FTL classic and another favourite of mine, Walls Of Illusion.
+Laurent developed a Dungeon Master clone called Wiliness 3 which is shockingly professional and could have been a rival to the FTL classic.
 The RPG experience is amazing with a familiar user interface as we crawl through another creepy dungeon.
 Of course, it's unfinished but 6 levels are playable plus I liked the control system and those eerie sound effects.
 Wiliness had the potential to be a winner.
 It really did...

-This is something I need to spend a weekend on sometime very soon.
+This is something I need to spend a weekend on sometime soon.
 Brilliant dungeon crawler!

-The Wiliness web page has the download and a BUCKET load of help and information!!
+The Wiliness web page has the download and a BUCKET load of helpful information!

-Finally, check out Walls Of Illusion and the newly updated Dungeon Master games for the Atari STe.
+Check out Walls Of Illusion, and the newly updated Dungeon Master for the Atari STe.

 Wednesday, July 05, 2017